 Early pregnancy symptoms can vary from person to person, but many women notice similar changes as pregnancy hormones begin to rise.

 Changes to your breasts are often one of the first signs of pregnancy.
-Although breastfeeding is still far off, hormones are already at work, stimulating the production of milk in the glands.
-They may be swollen and feel heavier or fuller than they normally do.
-Your breasts may be extremely sensitive to the slightest touch, especially the nipple and areola.
+Although breastfeeding is still far off, hormones are already changing your breast tissue and preparing it for milk production.
+They may be swollen and feel heavier or fuller than usual.
+Your breasts may be extremely sensitive to the slightest touch, especially around the nipples and areolas.
 You may also notice that your areolas have become darker, larger, and bumpier.5,6

 Fatigue